aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

 aws logs tail --follow --since 20m BedrockKnowledgeBase-`<knowledge_base_id>`
 ```

+The command should output cloudwatch log entries, for the various stages of the ingestion process (such as INGESTION_JOB_STARTED, CRAWLING_COMPLETED, EMBEDDING_STARTED and so on).
+The final log statement for a given ingestion job id should be the entry to indicate the COMPLETED status of the job as in the screenshot below.
+The log entry also outputs the resource stats include the number of documents ingested to the Knowledge Base.

 Sample Output
-Filtered log output show status logged when the job completes.
-Note the resource statistics of number of resources ingested showing the document count that was ingested into the knowledge base

 ![cloudwatch-log](images/cloudwatch-log.png)

 ### View Ingestion Job timestamp and status
-Once you've verified that the EventBridge scheduler has invoked the StartIngestionJob, you can use the following command to check the status of ingestion job.
-The command outputs the most recently started ingestion job.
+You can also use the following command to check the status of ingestion job(s).
+The command outputs the most recent ingestion job.

 > [!NOTE]
 > Substitute the knowledge_base_id and data_source_id found in the CDK Output section of the `cdk deploy` command output of the `BedrockKnowledgebaseStack`